 1. Marcasite & Connemara Marble Celtic Cross

-We’ll start with our 5 star rated Celtic cross pendant.
+We’ll start with our 5-star rated Celtic cross pendant.
 There’s so much to love about this gorgeous necklace.
-First of all there’s the exquisitely crafted Trinity knot detailing.
+First of all, there’s the exquisitely crafted Trinity knot detailing.
 Then there’s the highly polished arms of Connemara Marble, Ireland’s unique and ancient gemstone.
-Finally, there’s the single marcasite stone at the center, giving a touch of subtle sparkle.
+Finally, there’s the single marcasite stone at the centre, giving a touch of subtle sparkle.
 Crafted from sterling silver and hallmarked at Dublin Castle.

 2. Silver Connemara Marble Claddagh Ring